pubmob-com/pubmob/_offerings/amitaischleier-legacy-open-source-fridays.md

 > That energy is contagious.
 > Everyone felt the excitement."

+Feedback from another:

+> "Amitai is kind, knowledgeable, resourceful, well prepared and just plain interesting.
+> I love that I have the opportunity to learn and be mentored by him."

 Another:

 > "I am really enjoying this as much as I enjoy hanging out with friends in a bar."